Sinking of MV Dumai Express 10: Sinking

 Huge waves struck the ferry repeatedly from the front, causing large quantity of water to enter the passenger area.
 The water entered the deck from the air conditioning shaft.
 Due to the large amount of water, the ferry started to tilt to its portside and its bow started to sink.
 The stern started to rise.
 The captain decided to stop the ferry and began to evacuate the passengers.
-As the ferry sank further, eyewitness stated that the crack on the wall burst and large amount of water immediately rushed to the passenger area.
+As the ferry sank further, eyewitness stated that the crack on the wall burst and a large amount of water immediately rushed to the passenger area.

 The ferry had three decks, mainly the main deck (main passenger area), the lower deck, and the upper deck (VIP area).
-The water initially flooded the main deck, however it later managed to flood the lower deck as well.
-Panicking passengers rushed to the door, causing a massive build-up.
-This build-up worsened the listing of the ferry.
+The water initially flooded the main deck, then later flooded the lower deck causing the ferry to list.
+Passengers in panic rushed to the door, causing the ferry to list more.
 Most people rushed to the ferry's stern (the back), which was raised due to the sinking of the bow.
 Many people had to crawl and hold onto the seats as the ferry listed severely.
 According to survivors, several people on the front part of the lower deck were unable to escape due to the angle of the list and the large amount of water.
 Several children had lost their grips from their parents due to the panic.
-Several passengers smashed the side windows to escape while others immediately jumped into the water even though the crew had not finished inflating the lifeboats.
+Several passengers smashed the side windows to escape while others immediately jumped into the water although the crew never finished inflating the lifeboats.
 The bad weather condition severely hampered the evacuation process.